bertmelis/esp32DHT/README.md

 >
 > Read more about RMT in the docs: [ESP-IDF documentation](https://esp-idf.readthedocs.io/en/latest/api-reference/peripherals/rmt.html)

+## Known issues

+- When reading out the sensor for the first time after powerup, the lib returns an "UNDERFLOW" error.
+The next readings will be correct.
+- Use the issue tracker if you encounter any other problems.

 ## History

 Whatever can be done using hardware should not be done by software.
 ESP32 has a RMT peripheral device which is remarkably versatile.
 As the DHT sensors rely on tight timing, the RMT device is perfect to accomplish reliable communication.
 I didn't find any other Arduino library that uses the RMT and/or doesn't block during communication.
 So I created my own one.